-First because they are good at what they do.
-There is no mistaking the doomish flavor in everything present on that disc.
-Et Moriemur adroitly mix contemporaries like My Dying Bride and Vanha with a whiff or early Tiamat.
 And they squeeze this bitter lemon of sorrow until there is no teardrop left to shed.
-Their melodies are well crafted with an abundance of hooks, riffs and solos, located in a lush soundscape where sorrow runs free.
-And you will have your fill: Proper Doom Metal, Funeral Doom, Doom Death Metal – all there.
+Their melodies are well crafted with an abundance of hooks, riffs, and solos, located in a lush soundscape where sorrow runs free.
+And you will have your fill.
+Proper Doom Metal, Funeral Doom, Doom Death Metal – all there.

-But – of course – this Teflon thing can backfire.
-Their tune is like being in a house that is way too squeaky clean.
-And where everything inside is painted white.
-A bit on the creepy side, ain’t it?
-The disc also exudes a certain level of sterility, a lack of emotion even if the band tries to inject some with gusto – in Liebeslied for example.
-However, for some reason the emotional part of this piece of doom evaporated to somewhere in space.
+The record also exudes a certain level of sterility, a lack of emotion even if the band tries to inject some with gusto – in Liebeslied for example.
+However, for some reason, the emotional part of this piece of doom evaporated to somewhere in space.

-But Nihil is a real delight to listen to.
-A spicy little progression gets you to a growly entrance into the bosom of this track.
-From there just let this wave of woe roll over you.
-Clear voice, growls and monologues, all there.
-Last, let me point out Black Mountain the 15 1/2 minute epic that somehow got appended to the bitter end.
+Lastly, let me point out Black Mountain the 16 1/2 minute epic that somehow got appended to the bitter end.
 Whilst suffering from an inherent lengthiness, it captures the essence of the record pretty well.

-To conclude, Ex Nihilo in Nihilum is an accomplished record.
+Ultimately, Ex Nihilo in Nihilum is indeed an accomplished record.
 Almost flawless in execution, Et Moriemur present you with a truly epic and juicy morsel of true doom.
 The band covers pretty much the full spectrum of the genre, indulging in carefully crafted, opulent melodies that pull all registers the doom universe offers.
-Great doom, even if the emotional rollercoaster so necessary to success somehow lost itself on the way.
-This band has big potential and the RockmusicRaider crew for one will be on the lookout for more from this band.
+Great doom, even if the emotional roller coaster so necessary to success somehow lost itself on the way.